jonlpersson/ed-latimore/site/_posts/2023-01-28-how-to-build-resilience.md

 tags:
   - change-your-perspective
 categories:
-  - life-lessons
+  - Reality
 description: >-
   Discover how to build resilience in life by asking yourself specific questions on a daily basis, and following the works of these philosophers.
 image: /assets/images/thumbnails/ed-with-arms-crossed.jpg
 ---
 “You have power over your mind – not real outside events.
 Realize this, and you will find strength.”

 That’s a Marcus Aurelius quote that applies to absolutely any of life's challenges you or I might come across.
 A man that can build resilience can face his challenges and look at them for what they are, rather than letting it break him.